sahar1989/PatientApp/README.md

          here is used two kind of data source, CSV file and mySQL the class for CSV file,
-         first get the path based on test or development runs and reads from CSV file operations are:
+         first get the path based on test or development runs and reads from CSV file in catch exception please change the absoulute path regards to your local path operations are:
          insert (/save) / fetch all data (/list) / fetch data by id (/view) / print error